-Xenocentrism tendencies of Kirkukian consumers were measured by using C-XENSCALE, which was developed by Lawrence (2012) and later revised based on the principles of System Justification Theory proposed Balabanis and Diamantopoulos (2016)accordance with C-XEN structure (Diamantopoulos et al., 2019; Balabanis & Diamantopoulos, 2016).
+Xenocentrism tendencies of Kirkukian consumers were measured by using C-XENSCALE, which was developed by Lawrence (2012) and later revised based on the principles of

 The study was piloted by administering the survey to 30 people in Iraq-Kirkuk.
 The surveys were given to these people face-to-face and collected back within a 10-day period.
 The obtained data were then analyzed to determine whether the scale was suitable for a larger sampling.
-According to the results of the reliability analysis, the item "There are few domestic products that are as high quality as Turkish products" from Consumer was removed Xenocentrism Scale (Diamantopoulos et al., 2019; Balabanis & Diamantopoulos, 2016).
+According to the results of the reliability analysis, the item "There are few domestic products that are as high quality as Turkish products" removed was from Consumer Xenocentrism Scale (Diamantopoulos et al., 2019; Balabanis & Diamantopoulos, 2016).
 The scale was finalized after the detailed analysis.
 It was prepared both in Turkish and Arabic and administered online.
-The Cronbach Alpha coefficient of the consumer xenocentrism scale was calculated as (α)=0,87 and the Cronbach Alpha coefficient of purchase intention scale as $(\alpha)=0.88.$
+The Cronbach Alpha coefficient of the consumer xenocentrism scale was calculated as $(\alpha)=0,87$ and the Cronbach Alpha coefficient of purchase intention scale as $(\alpha)=0,88.$